NikitakPawar/personal-portfolio/README.md

 # Project Name: Personal Portfolio

 # Description
 This is portfolio website, designed to showcase my skills, projects, and professional background.
+And the Get Resume feature has also been added.
 The website is built with technology using HTML, CSS, Javascript and features a responsive layout, interactive elements, and optimized performance for a seamless user experience across devices.

 # Features